-A baseline objective for the experiments is the creation of novel ligands for the DRD2 target.
+A baseline objective for the experiments is the generation of ligands that are optimized against DRD2.
 Two sets of tasks, based on two approaches to steer the model towards the desirable chemical space, have been executed.
 In the first set of experiments, a QSAR predictive model for the activity of the generated compounds is used as a component of the scoring function.
-This model is subsequently replaced by a 3D shape and pharmacophore similarity ROCS scoring component to promote 3D similarity of the output to haloperidol, a known DRD2 active ligand.
-The details of the implementations can be found in our public repository.
+This model is subsequently replaced by a 3D shape and pharmacophore similarity ROCS52 scoring component to promote 3D similarity of the output to haloperidol, a known DRD2 active ligand.
+The details of the implementations can be found in the supplementary information; our public repository further hold both the trained QSAR model and the ROCS input used.
 In all the experiments, a diversity filter is further added to the scoring function to promote variation in the output, along with custom alerts preventing the agent from proposing compounds with too large rings and non-drug-like groups.

 Figure 3 displays the testing scaffold.
 The choice is motivated by it being a good starting scaffold for generating DRD2 actives.
 Further, it has two attachment points, which is common in real world applications.
-While we demonstrate the ability of the Library Design decorator to work with scaffolds with up to four attachment points, library synthesis is most commonly executed on fewer attachment as this gives a better balance between the flexibility and complexity of the library production step.
+While we demonstrate the ability of the Library Design decorator to work with scaffolds with up to four attachment points, library synthesis is most commonly executed on fewer attachments as this gives a better balance between the flexibility and complexity of the library production step.

 Figure 3: The testing scaffold.
-We note that in SMILES syntax, the decoration points are labelled by [\:0] and [\:1], which correspond to R2 and R1, respectively, in the molecular graph.
+We note that in SMILES syntax, the decoration points are labelled by [:0] and [:1], which correspond to R2 and R1, respectively, in the molecular graph.